uhasker/getting-things-done-in-next-js/src/chapter1/09-functional-thinking.md

 ```

 The default sort order is ascending and elements are sorted by converting them to strings and then sorting the strings lexicographically.
-However this may not be what you want, especially when you're trying to sort numbers:
+However, this may not be what you want, especially when you're trying to sort numbers:

 ```js
 const numbers = [2, 8, 4, 12, 6, 10];